Charitardha555/Elevate-labs-Cybersecurity-Task-03/README.md

 ## Project Overview

-This project documents a vulnerability assessment on a local Windows machine using Nessus Essentials, as part of the Elevate Labs Cybersecurity Internship (MSME, Govt. of India) [file:2].
+This project documents a vulnerability assessment on a local Windows machine using Nessus Essentials, as part of the Elevate Labs Cybersecurity Internship (MSME, Govt. of India).

 ---